productguy94/merchant-sdk-php/README.md

 $merchant = new Merchant('bsk_sec_Udb1CPGxNKw7oNP3IwTVfxNP9k8');
 ```

-From the sample above, `$merchant` is now an instance of a Bitsika merchant, and can be used to perform any action on the merchant.
+From the sample above, the variable `$merchant` is now an instance of a Bitsika merchant, and can be used to perform any action on the merchant.

 # Merchant
 ### Get merchant detail